Reintroducing Straight-Through Estimators as Principled Methods for Stochastic Binary Networks: Experiments

 \section{Experiments}

 \paragraph{Stochastic Autoencoders} Previous work has demonstrated that Gumbel-Softmax (biased) and {\sc arm} (unbiased) estimators give better results than ST on training variational autoencoders with Bernoulli latents~\citep{jang2016categorical,yin18-arm,Dadaneh2020PairwiseSH}.
 However, only the test performance was revealed to readers.
-We investigate in more detail what happens during the training.
-Except of studying the training loss under equal training setup, we can directly measure the gradient estimation accuracy of different variants of ST estimators as well as the reference methods in comparison to the true gradient.
-The latter can be estimated sufficiently accurately in models with a single Bernoulli layer using {\sc arm} with many samples (we use 1000).
+We investigate in more detail what happens during training.
+Except of studying the training loss under the same training setup, we measure the gradient approximation accuracy using {\sc arm} with 1000 samples as the reference.

 We train a simple yet realistic variant of stochastic autoencoder for the task of text retrieval with binary representation on {\em 20newsgroups} dataset.
 The autoencoder is trained by minimizing the reconstruction loss~\eqref{autoencoder-loss}.
-The observed features $\vy\in\Real^d$ are word counts with $d\,{=}\,10000$ words.
-The encoder maps them to Bernoulli probabilities of codes $\vx\,{\in}\,\{0,1\}^n$ using a neural network with structure $d-512-n$, \ie with 512 hidden (deterministic) states and ReLU activations.
-The decoder network is symmetric: $n-512-d$.
-Please refer to~\cref{sec:more-autoenc} for full specification and auxiliary results.
+Please refer to~Appendix D.2 for full specification of the model and experimental setup.

 For each estimator we perform the following protocol.
 First, we train the model with this estimator using Adam with $\mathit{lr}=0.001$ for 1000 epochs.
 We then switch the estimator to {\sc arm} with 10 samples and continue training for 500 more epochs (denoted as {\sc arm-10} correction phase). \cref{fig:VAE-2} top shows the training performance for different number of latent bits $n$.
 It is seen (esp. for 8 and 64 bits) that some estimators (esp. {\sc st} and det\_{\sc st}) appear to make no visible progress, and even increase the loss, while switching them to {\sc arm} makes a rapid improvement.
 Does it mean that these estimators are bad and {\sc arm} is very good?
 An explanation of this phenomenon is offered in~\cref{fig:accu-bias}.
-The rapid improvement by {\sc arm} is possible because these estimators have accumulated a significant bias due to a systematic error component (\cf example in~\cref{sec:analysis}), possibly only is a subspace of parameters, which nevertheless can be easily corrected by an unbiased estimator.
+The rapid improvement by {\sc arm} is possible because these estimators have accumulated a significant bias due to a systematic error component, which nevertheless can be easily corrected by an unbiased estimator.